EU1KY/rotator/README.md

 All configuration is in the config.py file.
 A custom azimuth map can be placed as a rotator's web gauge background, it can be created with the online tool at https://ns6t.net/azimuth/ , then properly cropped as a square bitmap and saved as a 400x400 pixels image file in static/azmap_s.jpg .

+The only wiring to the rotator is just a power supply (14 Volts 1A max is enough), it then connects to the preconfigured WiFi network and appears as a web server in your LAN.

-Rotator is controlled remotely with a web interface running on the Microdot web server, all the updates are pushed to browser with websockets.
+Rotator is controlled remotely with a web interface running on ESP32 under the Microdot web server.
+The interface uses websockets for live updates and command submissions.
 This is how the web interface is displayed in my browser:

 ![screenshot](https://github.com/EU1KY/rotator/assets/1841648/e5671847-bbd6-40ab-9ff1-d925bf39c139)

-There is a FTP server that can be started by accessing /ftp, the web server stops working in this case.
+There is a FTP server that can be started after accessing /ftp in the browser.
+The web server stops working in this case and FTP server starts.
 The updated python and HTML/CSS files can then be uploaded with a convenient FTP client.
+Thus, on-the-air code updating is possible.
+After updating, just power cycle the remote device to apply changes.

 My current working prototype: